simplemindedrobot/JImPy/README.md

 # JImPy
-Using Python to create Jira issues
+Using Python to import Jira issues from CSV
+JImPy = Jira Import Python